pythagoras-19/CrawlerRust/README.md

 # TODO
 ## Features
+Add more page types and their MAJOR selectors

 Dynamic Scraping Engine: Build a scraping engine capable of handling different website layouts and structures.
 Use Rust's asynchronous programming features to handle multiple scraping tasks concurrently, efficiently managing resources and network calls.

 Content Detection and Extraction: Implement advanced content detection algorithms to extract meaningful information from web pages, such as article texts, authors, publication dates, and images.
 Consider using machine learning models for more accurate content categorization and extraction.